- What is respondent conditioning

 Pavlov who was studying his dogs’ digestive processes ended up discovering a new behavior.
-The dogs would salivate (UR) at the sight or smell of food (US).
+Pavlov’s dog would salivate (UR) at the sight or smell of food (US).
 He then rang a bell (NS) before the dogs would get their food.
 Slowly, the dogs learned the association between the sound of a bell with the provision of food.
 Hence, the sound (CS) alone can evoke the behavior of salivation.

 The sound of bells forms a learned association with food.
 Although the dogs would naturally salivate seeing or smelling dog food, they did not salivate at the ringing of a bell, an audio stimulus, prior to this conditioning.
 After repeated CS-US pairings with the unconditioned stimulus, the neutral stimulus becomes conditioned and it can elicit the behavior of salivation by itself2.